10 Possible Ways to Start your First Therapy Session

 What is happening internally right now?

-8. Share any fears or concerns surrounding therapy.
+8. Share any fears or concerns you have surrounding your therapy.

 9. Describe how your day has been so far.